 I expect that as a tradeoff between quick production and sharing on social media, most viewers will learn to tune out the thin stitching line from these low end rigs and become immersed in the content of VR videos.

-Yes.
-Nearly all the features most VR video makers will need initially are available in Dashwood 360VR Express.
-It has all the current features of the full Dashwood 360VR Toolbox that small and medium VR video producers need.
-The toolbox is used by high-end VR video producers to make 3D VR video – when you make videos that send different images to the left and right eye to get a feeling of depth inside the sphere of video.
+It has been discontinued.
+As Tim Dashwood was hired by Apple in early 2017, he made all his plugins for Final Cut Pro X, Motion 5, Adobe After Effects and Adobe Premiere (on the Mac) free.
+The 360VR Toolbox was used by high-end VR video producers to make 3D VR video – when you make videos that send different images to the left and right eye to get a feeling of depth inside the sphere of video.